n-eq/n-eq.github.io/_posts/2022-11-01-rust-fiddling-2-years.md

 Fortunately enough, the compiler comes to the rescue with very helpful hints and pointers to the documentation, which I must say are really helpful.

-### Cargo is not a formal verification tool
+### Compiler is not a formal verification tool

 This is a very common misconception that stemmed from a recent conversation with one of my non-Rust engineer colleagues.
 For him, it was inconceivable that a Rust program would panic because of an out-of-bounds runtime memory fail.
-Unfortunately, the Cargo compiler is not a one cure for all diseases, and obviously it is easy to trick into successfully compiling a program that only fails on runtime.
+Unfortunately, the Rust compiler is not a one cure for all diseases, and obviously it is easy to trick into successfully compiling a program that only fails on runtime.
 Take the following example that uses a very common Rust data structure: